nfdi4plants/nfdi4plants.github.io/CONTRIBUTING.md

 ---
 date: 2019-05-15
 title: BioDATEN and DaPLUS+ at NFDI conference in Bonn
-previewText: Both the not yet started Science Data Center "BioDATEN" and the DaPLUS+ initiative were present at the two days NFDI conference held in mid of May in Bonn.
+description: Both the not yet started Science Data Center "BioDATEN" and the DaPLUS+ initiative were present at the two days NFDI conference held in mid of May in Bonn.
 ---
 ```